 /tmp/web/local_firmware.binfile, then the Apply Local Firmware button will become active.
 Press this button to begin the update process using the firmware you previously uploaded.

 Here you can install or remove software packages on the node.
 Upload Package allows you to install a package file by uploading it from your computer to your node.
 Download Package allows Internet-connected nodes to retrieve a package from the AREDN® website.
 Clicking Refresh will update the list of packages available for download.

 The Remove Package list shows all packages currently installed on the node.
 Selecting a package and clicking Remove will uninstall the package.
 You will only be able to remove packages that you have added.
 All installed packages are shown, but the pre-installed packages cannot be deleted since they are necessary for proper operation of the node.

 Uploading ssh keys allows computers to connect to a node via ssh without having to know the password.
 The ssh keys are generated on your computer using built-in utilities or the PuTTY program’s Key Generator.
 Once you have the key files on your computer, you can upload its public key to your AREDN® node.
 If you want to remove an installed key, select it and click the Remove button.

 If you plan to use ssh keys you may want to review Use PuTTYGen to Make SSH Keys in the How-To Guide section which describes this process in detail for users of Microsoft Windows computers.

 - Support Data

-There may be times when you want to view more detailed information about the configuration and operation of your node, or even forward this information to the AREDN® forum in order to get help with a problem.
+There may be times when you want to view more detailed information about the configuration and operation of your node, or even forward this information to the AREDN® team in order to get help with a problem.
 Click Download Support Data to save a compressed archive file to your local computer.